sendgrid/sendgrid-ruby/lib/sendgrid/helpers/settings/README.md

-**This module allows you to quickly and easily build a Settings object for retreiving or updating you SendGrid Settings.**
+**This module allows you to quickly and easily build a Settings object for retrieving or updating you SendGrid Settings.**

 # Quick Start